MinGW-w64-GCC-15.1.0

 Introduction to MinGW-w64-GCC

-MinGW-w64-GCC has been built statically beforehand, and it should be rebuilt to ensure robustness.
+MinGW-w64-GCC has been built statically beforehand, and it should be rebuilt to support dynamic linking.
 This section will be dedicated to finishing the MinGW-w64 toolchain.

 [Note]